we-are-va/we-are-va.github.io/_landingpage/create.md

 ---
 ## We bring ideas to life...

-Creating by defintion is to bring (something) into existence.
+Creating by definition is to bring "something" into existence.

-If there was nothing and now there is something then "creation" has happened.
+If there was **nothing** and now there is **something** then "creation" has occured.

-New brands for new companies, new brands for existing companies, slogans, tag-lines and hair-brained ideas for articles and campaigns.
+_New brands for new companies, new brands for existing companies, slogans, tag-lines and hair-brained ideas for articles and campaigns._

 A big part of VA's day to day life is to create.